Xonecuil (MH720v)

 Added Analysis:

 This could be a logogram or it could have phonetic possibilities, depending upon which translation of Xonecuil is intended.
+The xonecuilli could refer to a staff that was a religious offering, a twisted leg, a type of cactus, or something "S-shaped."
+A xonecuilli could reference a constellation, citlalxonecuilli.
+See the larger discussion of xonecuilli in an article by Ian Mursell about special feasts in Mexicolore.
+Finally, xonecuillin refers to a maguey worm.
 See our Online Nahuatl Dictionary for further information about the term xonecuilli.
-The xonecuilli could refer to a staff that was a religious offering, a twisted leg, a type of cactus, or an "S-shaped" tortilla.
-Finally, a xonecuilli could reference a constellation, citlalxonecuilli.

 Added Analysis, Credit: